sebastian-sampayo/Behavioral-Cloning-Project-Udacity/README.md

 ### Creation of the Training Set & Training Process

-[//]: # (The final step was to run the simulator to see how well the car was driving around track one. )
-[//]: # (The car drove well up to the second curve (the one after the bridge) where it crashed.
-I thought that this could happened because most time of the training was driving straight and only a few seconds of left and right turning.)

-[//]: # (At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.)

 To capture good driving behavior, I first used the original data provided, that consists of driving on track 1 using center lane driving.